edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     :::tip

-    On Azure, after creating a user-assigned managed identity and app registration, Azure AD needs time to propagate permissions to different regions due to replication lag.
-To avoid permission errors, it's recommended to wait at least 15 minutes after role assignments before creating the cluster.
+    On Azure, you may need to wait 15+ minutes at this point for role assignments to propagate.

     :::